 BEN HAI RIVER & HIEN LUONG BRIDGE

 This historical site located on both banks of the river which have been recognized as a special national historical relic.
-On the north site, there is another monument, or rather a massive flagpole resting on a pedestal which is adorned with the most elaborate and biggest socialist realism mosaic in Viet Nam.
+On the north side, there is another monument, or rather a massive flagpole resting on a pedestal which is adorned with the most elaborate and biggest socialist realism mosaic in Viet Nam.

 KHE SANH COMBAT BASE

 The village of Khe Sanh was the seat of government of Huong Hoa district, an area of Bru villages and coffee plantations, situated about seven miles from the Laotian frontier on Rout 9, the northernmost transverse road in South Vietnam.
 The origin of the combat base lay in the construction by U.S. Army Special Forces of an airfield in August 1962 outside the village at an old French fort.

 Vinh Moc tunnels are the place where an entire village lived for two and a half years.
 The tunnels were devised into many different sessions such as delivery room (17 babies were born in the tunnels), kitchens, living space...
 There is a small but informative museum here, with photos of the construction of the tunnels, and of underground daily life .